 4th Avenue Street Fair – One of Tucson’s biggest street fairs is the 4th Avenue Street Fair, which began in 1970 and has grown into a 400 plus vendor fair, including food , music and street performers.
 Its free and happens twice a year in Spring and Winter, usually end of March and middle of December.
 The fair lasts Friday through Sunday, and attracts huge crowds, so get there early in order to find parking.
 The winter fair is my favorite, since the weather is just perfect at that time of year.
 There are some amazing items for sale, perfect for Christmas shopping, with arts and crafts ranging from fine art to country crafts, including glass, clay, wood, photography, clothing, jewelry and unique food items.
 Tons of food vendors, two main stages and lots of street entertainment make for a full day.
 Be sure to wear comfortable shoes, as you will be walking up one side of 4th Avenue and back down the other, a journey of many blocks.
 Sunscreen or a hat are also recommended, as well as a water bottle and leave pets at home.

 KXCI Radio Station – One of the things one always struggles with when they arrive in a new town is what to tune in to on the radio.
 There’s nothing more frustrating than tuning into station after station that just isn’t it.
 One of our favorite stations in Tucson is community based KXCI radio.
 With a surprising range of musical genres and weekly “shows”, there’s always something interesting being served up on KXCI.
 You won’t find your typical demographically oriented station that is influenced by market concerns.
 Here you will also be able to hear local information about upcoming events, musical and otherwise.
 They host a community calender on their website, as well as listing all their programs, so you can get a handle on their eclectic programming.
-Having been to a few, I can attest that they host some incredible live music events!
-You can find them here at kxci.org.
+Having been to a few, I can attest that they host some fun live music events!
+You can learn about more Tucson Fun things to do this weekend at kxci.org.